CALL US TODAY!

 Our cattle are pasture raised and rotated to different areas around the farm, ensuring they are fed a natural, grass-fed diet free of GMOS.
 They are cared for as if they were extended members of our family and when ready for harvest, are butchered humanely and in accordance with all USDA standards.

 Our farm, located at 66 Middleton Rd., is open from June through October for u-pick.
-Our farm stand is located on Route 22, just north of the intersection of Routes 22 and 149 in Granville.
-We also attend the Cambridge and Lake George farmers markets on Sundays and Wednesdays, respectively.
+We also attend the Cambridge farmers markets on Sundays.
 Follow us on Facebook or check our picking report for updates and more information on crop readiness.